bitdump/BLHeli/BLHeli_32 ARM/README.md

 And the Android APP on Google Play:
 https://play.google.com/store/apps/details?id=org.blheli.BLHeli_32
 For users in regions where Google is not available, you can download the ".apk" file in the
-"BLHeli_32 Android APP" folder to your phone and tablet and open it.
+"BLHeli_32 Android APP" folder to your phone or tablet and open it.
 This will install the APP.

 For more information, check out these threads:
 https://www.rcgroups.com/forums/showthread.php?2864611 (for BLHeli_32)